dgp1130/blog/src/www/posts/ctor.md

 This system would also be tricky to implement in compilers which colocate subclass and superclass memory together.
-Typically, `new` is only ever invoked on the concrete subclass of a given inheritence hierarchy.
+Typically, `new` is only ever invoked on the concrete subclass of a given inheritance hierarchy.
 This means it is known at compile-time how large the class is and how much memory to allocate for any given `new` operation.